MartinPaulo/ReportsAlpha/docs/reports/cloud_active_projects.md

 * `cell_name`: the name of the cell in which the instance ran/is running
 * `project_id`: the id of the project to which the instance belongs

+We use the `cell_name` column to identify the UoM data centers, as there is currently a one to one mapping between the UoM cells and the UoM data centers.

+This *may* change, so the tool that does the ETL checks for changes to cell names and alerts the administrators if any is found.

 ## Others @ UoM

-The count of users belonging to non UoM projects who start, stop, and have running instances in UoM data centers day by day.
+The count of users belonging to non UoM projects who start, stop, and have running instances in UoM data centers on the given day.

 We find the instances in the UoM data centers that on the day that have been started, stopped or been running through the entire day that do not belong to